-- The price of our common shares may be volatile. - · Forward-Looking Statements may prove to be inaccurate. - · Raising additional capital may cause dilution to our existing shareholders, restrict our operations or require us to relinquish rights to our technologies or product candidates. - There can be no assurance that an active market for our common shares will be sustained. - · A large number of common shares may be issued and subsequently sold upon the exercise of existing warrants.
-The sale or availability for sale of existing warrants or other securities convertible in common shares may depress the price of our common shares. - We do not currently intend to pay any cash dividends on our common shares in the foreseeable future. - If we fail to meet applicable listing requirements, the NASDAQ Stock Market or the TSXV may delist our common shares from trading, in which case the liquidity and market price of our common shares could decline. - We may pursue opportunities or transactions that adversely affect our business and financial condition. - As a foreign private issuer, we are subject to different U.S. securities laws and regulations than a domestic U.S. issuer, which may limit the information publicly available to our U.S. shareholders. - · As a "non-accelerated filer", we are not required to comply with the auditor attestation requirements of the Sarbanes-Oxley Act. - · U.S. investors may be unable to enforce certain judgments.
+- The price of our common shares may be volatile. - · Forward-Looking Statements may prove to be inaccurate. - Raising additional capital may cause dilution to our existing shareholders, restrict our operations or require us to relinquish rights to our technologies or product candidates. - $\cdot$ ~ There can be no assurance that an active market for our common shares will be sustained. - A large number of common shares may be issued and subsequently sold upon the exercise of existing warrants.
+The sale or availability for sale of existing warrants or other securities convertible in common shares may depress the price of our common shares. - · We do not currently intend to pay any cash dividends on our common shares in the foreseeable future. - If we fail to meet applicable listing requirements, the NASDAQ Stock Market or the TSXV may delist our common shares from trading, in which case the liquidity and market price of our common shares could decline. - · We may pursue opportunities or transactions that adversely affect our business and financial condition. - As a "non-accelerated filer", we are not required to comply with the auditor attestation requirements of the Sarbanes-Oxley Act. - · U.S. investors may be unable to enforce certain judgments.